dirtsimple/imposer/specs/Basics.cram.md

     $ IMPOSER_PATH=imposer imposer-cmd json dummy
     hello from imposer-project.md!
     The project configuration has been loaded.
+    warning: state dummy contains PHP tweaks that will not be loaded; tweaks must be defined in the project or global configuration.
     The current state file (dummy) is finished loading.
     Just loaded a state called: dummy
     All states have finished loading.